-This policy outlines the functions of the Alphacrucis College (AC) library.
+This policy outlines the functions of Alphacrucis University College (AC) libraries.

 All AC libraries

-- consistent with the teaching and research activities and objectives of the College;
+- consistent with the teaching and research activities and objectives of AC.

-- within the scope of the library’s collection development strategy
+- within the scope of the APSC’s collection development strategy;

 - in good physical condition;

-- demonstrated to fill a gap in the existing serial collection or is needed for archival purposes;
+- demonstrated to fill a gap in the existing archival collection;

 - significant to the history of Pentecostal and charismatic movements (both in Australia and overseas);

 - without pests or issues that may compromise the integrity of the collection.

 The acquisitions process operates as a collaborative endeavour between the Director of Library Services and Program Directors (or equivalent) within Faculties.
 Within the overall policy framework, the processes operate as follows: